rzpbcodes/LightWeightBlockCiphers/README.md

 # On the Efficiency of Software Implementations of Lightweight Block Ciphers from the Perspective of Programming Languages

-This repository contains the implementation and benchmarking results from the paper *"On the Efficiency of Software Implementations of Lightweight Block Ciphers from the Perspective of Programming Languages"*.
+This repository contains the implementation codes from the paper *"On the Efficiency of Software Implementations of Lightweight Block Ciphers from the Perspective of Programming Languages"*.

 ## Key Contributions